ClemaX/ft_irc/README.md

 ## 3.2 One-to-many

 ### 3.2.1 One to list comunication
-Worts groupal method (send message N times for N members in the list).
+Worst groupal method (send message N times for N members in the list).

 ### 3.2.2 One to a group (channel) comunication
 The conversation is only sent to servers used by the users of the channel.